theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

     - Uploaded files remain in the remote repository.

     You can manually clean up downloaded data from disk if needed.

+!!! note "Events"

+    The **Events** view provides a chronological log of the project's history.
+Each entry records actions such as creation, name changes, and when the project was marked active, helping you track activity over time.

 ### Project Folder Structure